devshank3/MRKB/notes/Handbook_Of_MRITech/Chap3_PulseSeq.md

 | Rectangular/asymmetric        | Rectangular  | Rectangular  | Undersampling|                |
 | FOV                           | FOV          |              |              |                |

+---

-Spin echo (SE)
+### Spin echo (SE)

-Also known as Conventional spin echo.
+Also known as Conventional Spin Echo (CSE).

+Uses a 90° excitation pulse followed by a 180° rephasing pulse to produce a spin echo.
+Sometimes variable flip angle could also be used.

+SE pulse sequences are the most commonly implemented sequences as they produce optimum SNR and CNR.

 For T1 weighting in SE use:
 - short TE min–20 ms